MGhaith/Reusable-Monitoring-Stack/README.md

 #### Alerts

-Alerts are configured to notify via email/Slack (For Now) when certain thresholds are met.
-To check the alerts used in this project, go to the Alerts in **Prometheus UI** or `prometheus\alerts.yml`.
+Alerts are configured to notify via email/Slack when certain thresholds are met.
+The following alerts are currently configured in `prometheus/alerts.yml`:

+- **High CPU Usage**: Triggers when CPU usage exceeds 80% for 5 minutes.
+- **High Memory Usage**: Alerts when memory usage is above 85% for 5 minutes.
+- **Instance Down**: Fires when a monitored instance is unreachable for 2 minutes.
+- **Disk Space Running Low**: Alerts when disk usage reaches 90% capacity.

+To view and manage these alerts, you can access them through the **Prometheus UI** or directly modify the `prometheus/alerts.yml` file.

 #### Access
 * Prometheus: http://localhost:9090